KarlWinkler/DnDNearby/README.md

 6. run `make createsuperuser` to create a superuser and then log in to the admin interface to add edit data.

 #### Viewing the app
-7. Open your browser and navigate to http://localhost:8000/swagger to take a look at the api documentation.
+7. Open your browser and navigate to http://localhost:3000.

 ## Deveopment Process
 ### Git